 ISO: Shutter Speed: Aperture – Relationship

 The relationship between ISO, shutter speed and aperture is the most important aspect of understanding photography – especially underwater.
 By understanding the relationship between these three components, you’ll be able to use your camera’s manual settings to control a photo’s overall exposure.
-True – newer cameras have an excellent capability to assume these settings for changing scenes automatically, but underwater, things get a bit tricky.
+True, newer cameras have an excellent capability to assume these settings for changing scenes automatically.
+Underwater, though, things get a bit tricky.

-As explained briefly earlier, ISO is the sensitivity of your camera’s sensor, which affects the brightness or darkness in your photos.
+As explained briefly earlier, ISO is the sensitivity of your camera’s sensor, which affects the brightness or darkness in your photos underwater and on land.
 Each camera will have different ISO controls and capabilities, and the best way to learn them is through practice in various conditions.
 There is never one ISO setting that will work for every situation, so it’s beneficial to set it manually underwater.
 The higher the ISO setting, the more “noise” you’ll get in your image.
 The lower the ISO setting, the less light will be captured by the camera’s sensor.

 If you shoot in aperture mode, set your ISO minimum and maximum boundaries to control how much variance occurs.
 For instance, if you begin a dive while the sun is shining, but clouds roll in and reduce available light during your dive, the camera might pump up the ISO to compensate.
 By setting an ISO maximum that stays within your camera’s abilities, you avoid capturing an overly noisy image.